raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 To illustrate the above, consider a network where a middle box terminates one or more TCP connections from clients and multiplexes the queries therein over a single TCP connection to an upstream server.
-The DSOP messages and any associated state are specific to the individual TCP connections.
-A DSOP-aware middle box MAY in some circumstances be able to retain associated state and pass it between the client and server (or vice versa) but this would be highly TLV-specific.
+The DSO messages and any associated state are specific to the individual TCP connections.
+A DSO-aware middle box MAY in some circumstances be able to retain associated state and pass it between the client and server (or vice versa) but this would be highly TLV-specific.
 For example, the middle box may be able to maintain a list of which clients